yashraj3340/AiDyHD/README.md

 2. **Tower of Hanoi**: A mathematical puzzle where players must move a stack of disks from one rod to another, following specific rules.
 This game challenges spatial reasoning and planning skills.
 3. **Memory Matching**: A classic memory card game where players match pairs of cards by remembering their locations on a grid.
 This game challenges working memory and attention to detail.
 4. **1-15 Number Puzzle**: Also known as the sliding puzzle, players rearrange numbered tiles on a grid to form a sequential order.
 This game promotes problem-solving skills and concentration.
+5. **Dinorun**: An endless runner game where the player controls a dinosaur that must jump over obstacles to survive.
+This game assesses reaction time, sustained attention, and impulse control.
+6. **Fisherman**: A timing-based game where the player must catch fish with precise timing.
+This game helps evaluate attention span, motor coordination, and response accuracy.

 ## Future Improvements

 - Integration of a more extensive questionnaire to gather detailed information about ADHD symptoms and severity.